Expression language

 ```

-– example of a requiredness condition: the triple negation before the expression in parentheses checks whether *both* text fields `GesTextField13` and `GesTextField8` are empty.
-Inside the parentheses, the operator `||` returns the first non-empty value (or empty if both values are empty).
-Applying `!` reverses the result, and `!!` converts it to boolean.
-The effect of the whole expression is `true` only if **both fields are empty** (then, for example, another field becomes required).
-When either field has a value, the expression will return `false` (i.e. the requiredness condition is not met, so for example the given field does not need to be required).
+– example of a requiredness condition: triple negation before the expression in parentheses checks whether *both* text fields `GesTextField13` and `GesTextField8` are empty.
+Inside the parentheses, the operator `||` returns the first non-empty value (or an empty one if both values are empty).
+Applying `!` inverts the result, and `!!` converts it to boolean.
+The overall effect is `true` only if **both fields are empty** (then, for example, another field becomes required).
+If either field has a value, the expression will return `false` (i.e. the requiredness condition is not met, so, for example, a given field does not have to be required).

 * ```js